Yin Chung-jung

-Yin Chung-jung (尹仲容 (Yǐn Zhòngróng, Yin3 Ch‘ung4-jung2); 16 April 1903-24 January 1963), real name Yin Guoyong, also known in the West as K. Y. Yin, was a senior government official of the Republic of China who is widely viewed as the main architect of Taiwan's economic policy in the 1950s.
+Yin Chung-jung (尹仲容 (Yǐn Zhòngróng, Yin3 Ch‘ung4-jung2); 16 April 1903-24 January 1963), legal name Yin Guoyong, also known in the West as K. Y. Yin, was a senior government official of the Republic of China who is widely viewed as the main architect of Taiwan's economic policy in the 1950s.
 He played an instrumental role in Taiwan's economic stabilization in the 1950s and was one of few Taiwanese officials in that period who consistently promoted free trade.

 Background and early career

 Yin's ancestral home was in Taiyi Township (Tuanshan Town, Shaodong County-level city), Shaoyang Prefecture, Hunan.
 His grandfather Yin Xilun (尹錫綸) was a scholar in the late Qing Dynasty.
 Yin graduated in 1925 from the Electrical Machinery Department of Nanyang University (predecessor of Shanghai Jiao Tong University).
 Because of his excellent grades, he was recommended to work in the Ministry of Transport after graduation.
 Later, because of his friendship with T. V. Soong, he was transferred to a private company funded by the Soong family.
 When T. V. Soong served in the cabinet and served as the chairman of the Guangdong Provincial Government, Yin Zhongrong was also responsible for power generation, coal mines and other matters under him.

 In 1949, after the Second World War, Yin was invited by the government of the Republic of China to join the cabinet.
 In addition to being in charge of the Central Trust of China (中央信託局), he also served as the vice chairman of the Taiwan District Production Management Committee (臺灣區生產事業管理委員會), responsible for industrial regeneration and external procurement.
 He also participated in the plan to transfer funds from Shanghai to Taiwan during the Chinese Civil War, and was responsible for liaison tasks between Shanghai and Taiwan.

-In 1950, the government of the Republic of China moved to Taiwan.
-Yin Chung-jung, together with Li Kwoh-ting, Yen Chia-kan, and Sun Yun-suan, was among the main officials in charge of finance and foreign trade.
-In 1951, the United States provided financial support to the Republic of China for an annual amount of US$100 million, and Yin participated in the overall planning and use of US aid funds.
+In 1950, following the relocation of the Government of the Republic of China to Taiwan, Yin assumed a leading role in overseeing finance and foreign trade alongside other key economic officials, including Yen Chia-kan, Yang Chi-tseng, Li Kwoh-ting, and Sun Yun-suan.
+In 1951, when the United States began providing the Republic of China with an annual financial aid package of US$100 million, Yin participated in the comprehensive planning and allocation of these funds.

+Under the premiership of Chen Cheng, Yin, together with Yen Chia-kan and Yang Chi-tseng, was jointly responsible for Taiwan’s fiscal and economic affairs.
+The trio became widely known as the “Yin–Yen–Yang iron triangle” of finance and economics.